bahodirr/surgent/README.md

 ## Tech Stack
 - Next.js 15, React 19, Tailwind CSS 4 for the front-end (`apps/web`).
-- Convex 1.x with `@convex-dev/auth` and `@ai-sdk/*` providers for data, auth, and agent orchestration (`packages/backend`).
+- Convex 1.x with `@convex-dev/auth` providers for data, auth, and agent orchestration (`packages/backend`).
 - Daytona sandboxes managed through `@daytonaio/sdk`, fronted by a Cloudflare Worker that proxies previews, dispatches requests, and exposes a `/deploy` webhook (`apps/worker`).
-- Turborepo 2.5 orchestrating builds; Bun 1.2.20 as the package manager/runtime.
-- TypeScript 5.9 everywhere with ESLint 9 and Prettier 3 for linting and formatting.
+- Cloudflare Worker for preview proxying, dispatch routing, and `/deploy` uploads.

 ## Features
 - Chat-first project view that logs timeline updates, todos, and session output in real time.